akshxnsh/Supply-Chain-Intelligence-System/README.md

 - Show appropriate messages when no records or matching assets are found.

 The application must be fully data-driven and automatically adapt to new categories, asset usage values, and future data updates without requiring manual changes.

+The dashboard always shows exactly 500 total assets.
+Review fetchKharkhodaAssetTotal() and all Dataverse queries.

+Check whether the Dataverse API is returning paged results and whether only the first page is being counted.

+Do not calculate totals using rows.length from a paginated query.

+Retrieve the true count of all records where Asset Store is either "Kharkhoda Store" or "Kharkhoda New Asset Store" using a server-side Dataverse count query.

+Also verify that category counts and Asset Usage counts are calculated from the complete filtered dataset rather than only the first returned page of records.

+If pagination is being used, automatically follow all nextLink pages or use Dataverse aggregate/count functionality so counts represent all matching records.